 Here’s the bad news: Human Papilloma Virus (HPV) is a sexually transmitted virus that can cause us cervical and possibly vaginal and vulvar cancers, as well as genital warts, and it is much more common than most women realize.
 It is predicted that 80% of sexually active people will be infected with HPV at some point in their life.
 There are over 150 different types of HPV, most of which will not cause us problems; however, there are certain HPV types that can cause cervical and possibly vaginal and vulvar pre-cancer and cancers.
-For instance, HPV types 16 and 18 account for nearly 70% of cervical cancers and HPV types 6 and 11 account for 90% of genital warts.
+For instance, HPV types 16 and 18 accounts for nearly 70% of cervical cancers and HPV types 6 and 11 account for 90% of genital warts.
+Seven Oaks Women’s Center offers HPV testing.

 So what’s the good news?
 We can do something to protect ourselves and our loved ones from being infected by HPV.
 In the United States, there are 3 approved HPV vaccines, of which, Seven Oaks carries the vaccine that covers the most HPV types: Gardasil 9.
 This vaccine protects us from the most common types of HPV to cause cervical cancer and genital warts.